 Never Summer SL Splitboard Review 2013-2014

-Where I thought this board really excelled was in the heavier wetter snow, if you ride in the Pacific Northwest this is the board your going to want to rock next winter for touring the back country and slack country off the resort.
+Where I thought this board really excelled was in the heavier wetter snow, if you ride in the Pacific Northwest this is the board your going to want to rock next winter for touring in the backcountry and slack country off the resort.
 Obviously the board worked really well in blower light density powder too, it’s truly what Never Summer snowboards were built around shredding light powder with rocks lurking under the surface.
 They are a Colorado company after all.
 Touring was a breeze on the Never Summer SL Splitboard as well, the board sliced through fresh snow and chunder like nobody’s business.

 Never Summer snowboards are virtually bullet proof and come with a 3 year limited warranty.
 I really liked having a traditional P-Tex sidewall when doing kick turns and for trying to grip into steep slopes on the ascent.

 Going up was as much fun as going down on this board!
 The only improvement I would like to see is for NS to switch to Karakorum.
 I setup the board using Voile pucks and Spark R&D Bindings.
 The only down side I saw with this board or actually the only improvement would come from using the Karakorum locking clips and Karakorum nose and tail clamps.
 If you like to throw a bit of freestyle into your riding and are the type of rider that seeks out untracked slopes, the Never Summer SL Splitboard will make for a great addition to your quiver.